voicebase/voicebase-docs/docs/how-to-guides/predictions.md

   "_links" : {
     "self" : { "href": "/v3/definitions/predictions/classifiers" }
   },
-  "models" : [
+  "classifiers" : [
     {
-      "name": "sales-lead",
+      "classifierId": "c8b8c1f7-e663-4a05-a6b5-7e1109ee2947",
-      "displayName": "Sales Lead",
+      "classifierName": "sales-lead",
-      "modelId": "c8b8c1f7-e663-4a05-a6b5-7e1109ee2947",
+      "classifierDisplayName": "Sales Lead",
-      "type": "binary",
+      "classifierType": "binary",
-      "classes": [
+      "categories": [
-        "sales-lead",
+        { "categoryValue" : 1, "categoryLabel" : "sales-lead" },
-        "not-a-sales-lead"
+        { "categoryValue" : 0, "categoryLabel" : "not-a-sales-lead" }
       ]
     }
   ]
 }
 ```

-- `models` : array of classifier model objects.
+- `classifiers` : array of classifier model objects.
     - `[n]` : a `model` object.
-        - `name` : the key name of the classifier.
+        - `classifierId` : The unique identifier of the classifier.
-        - `displayName` : the display name of the classifier.
+        - `classifierName` : the key name of the classifier.
-        - `modelId` : The unique identifier of the classifier.
+        - `classifierDisplayName` : the display name of the classifier.
-        - `type` : The model type, one of:
+        - `classifierType` : The model type, one of:
             - `binary` : A binary classifier
-            - `multi` : A classifier with multiple classes (TODO: verify the type)
+            - `multiclass` : A classifier with multiple classes
-        - `classes` : an array classes that the model detects.
+        - `categories` : an array classes that the model detects.

 ## Using a classifier